kign/c4wa/etc/doc/language.md

 Technically `0` could be a valid value for a pointer,

 Almost all arithmetic operations, function calls and assignment require explicit type cast if types are different.

-Local variables can be introduced anywhere in the program, but all share scope of the function.
-There aren't block-level locals.

 The ony "native" loop type in Web Assembly is `do ... while()`; you are encouraged to use it whenever practical since this creates cleaner and simpler WAT/WASM code.
 Since it is so common C, we do